Andy-W-Developer/Unofficial-Volume-Setter-for-YouTube/README.md

 - Chrome

 # Limitations
-- Does not work for livestreams
+- Does not work for livestreams and shorts